Biodesign and Entrepreneurship

 By engaging with our speakers and through your project experience, you will learn about innovation areas, partnerships, business models, and funding sources to improve health equity and societal health at scale.
 You also will learn how to lay the foundation for building a purpose-driven start-up and mission-aligned organization.
 Students will be a part of teams tackling societal health issues and will be provided with expert mentors to help them through the class and in innovating to create a concept to fill an unmet need.
 Deliverables are focused on classroom activities and team presentations.

-To apply for the spring 2022 offering of Purposeful Entrepreneurship: Innovate for Societal Health, please complete the online application by March 20.
+To apply for the winter 2024 offering of Biodesign for Societal Health, please complete the online application by November 29, 2023.